semaphoreci/docs/docs/examples/rails-continuous-integration.md

 including tips for older versions of Rails, see the [Ruby language guide][ruby-guide].

-Firefox, Chrome, and Chrome Headless drivers for Capybara work out of the box, so you will not need to make any adjustment for browser tests to work on Semaphore.
+Firefox, Chrome, and Chrome Headless drivers for Capybara work out-of-the-box, so you will not need to make any adjustments for browser tests to work on Semaphore.

 ## Run the demo Ruby on Rails project yourself